mauler/meeting-gate/README.rst

 Our project Wristand is 10 character length, containing only numbers.
 Regular Expression: ^\d{10}$

+The reason there is not auth (API and Views) it's because we used the application on a private local area network, no internet connection or outside access.
+Actually most of the time totally offline since the festival gate was in a farm gate.

 Caso de Uso (Procurar README de projetos similares e olhar os tópicos)